jxbi1010/jxbi1010.github.io/_pages/about.md

 Previously, I obtained my bachelor degree from EEE, NTU.

 My current reasrch focus on data-efficient imitation learning methods for robot manipulation, e.g. learning action from visual demostration and improve VLA models for contact-rich tasks with tactile feedback.
-Previsouly, I have also worked on constrained reinforcement learning for fair allocation and policy transfer.
+I have also worked on constrained reinforcement learning for fair allocation and policy transfer.

 In the long run, I aim to build adaptive, reactive and self-explorable robot systems that can work effectively and collaborate seamlessly with humans in daily life scenarios.